aaronkaplan/intelmq/docs/proposal.md

   - **Process manager: PID**
     - intelmqctl will check if there is a PID file
     - if PID file exists, execute stop action on the bot and remove PID file
-    - if PID file does not exit, do nothing
+    - if PID file does not exist, do nothing
   - **Process manager: systemd**
     - execute `systemctl stop <module@bot_id>`
 * **Run mode: scheduled**